Gerald of Wales: Travels

 Gerald became a royal clerk and chaplain to King Henry II of England in 1184, first acting as a mediator between the crown and Prince Rhys ap Gruffydd.
 He was chosen to accompany one of the king's sons, John, in 1185 on John's first expedition to Ireland.
 This was the catalyst for his literary career; his work Topographia Hibernica (first circulated in manuscript in 1188, and revised at least four times) is an account of his journey to Ireland; Gerald always referred to it as his Topography, though "history" is the more accurate term.

 He followed it up, shortly afterwards, with an account of Henry's conquest of Ireland, the Expugnatio Hibernica.
 Both works were revised and added to several times before his death, and display a notable degree of Latin learning, as well as a great deal of prejudice against foreign people.
 Gerald was proud to be related to some of the Norman invaders of Ireland, such as his maternal uncle Robert FitzStephen and Raymond FitzGerald, and his influential account, which portrays the Irish as barbaric savages, gives important insight into Cambro-Norman views of Ireland and the history of the invasion.

 Having thus demonstrated his usefulness, Gerald was selected to accompany the Archbishop of Canterbury, Baldwin of Forde, on a tour of Wales in 1188, the object being a recruitment campaign for the Third Crusade.
 His account of that journey, the Itinerarium Cambriae (1191) was followed by the Descriptio Cambriae in 1194.

 His two works on Wales remain very valuable historical documents, useful for their descriptions (however untrustworthy and inflected by ideology, whimsy, and his unique style) of Welsh and Norman culture.
 It is uncertain whether Gerald was a Welsh speaker; although he quotes Welsh proverbs and appears familiar with the language, he seems not to have been employed as an interpreter for the expedition.

-As a royal clerk, Gerald observed significant political events first-hand and was offered appointments as bishoprics of Wexford and Leighlin, and apparently, slightly later, the bishopric of Ossory and the archbishopric of Cashel, and later the bishopric of Bangor in Wales; and, in 1191, that of Llandaff.
+As a royal clerk, Gerald observed significant political events first-hand and was offered appointments to the bishoprics of Wexford and Leighlin, and apparently, slightly later, the bishopric of Ossory and the archbishopric of Cashel, and later the bishopric of Bangor in Wales; and, in 1191, that of Llandaff.
 He turned them all down, possibly in the hope of landing a more prominent bishopric in the future.
 He was acquainted with Walter Map, whose career shares some similarities with Gerald's.
 Retiring from royal service, he lived in Lincoln from c.
 1196 to 1198, when his friend, William de Montibus, was chancellor of the cathedral.
 In this period, De principis instructione was probably the first written, a useful historical source of contemporary events.
 It was an influential work at the time, spreading, for example, the legend of MacAlpin's treason.
 Here, Gerald is frequently critical of the rule of the Angevin kings, a shift from his earlier praise of Henry II in the Topographia.
 He also wrote a life of St Hugh of Lincoln.